-Many care homes are coming up with innovative ideas using technology to keep their residents connected to family and friends.
+Many care homes are coming up with innovative ideas using technology to keep their residents connected to friends and family in care homes.

 Such interaction can boost residents’ wellbeing by bringing comfort and happiness and a greater sense of purpose.